pachecodt/CovidChatbot/README.md

 This project was designed to answer questions regarding COVID.
 Information base used: [WHO](https://www.who.int/) (World Health Organization).

 Many people do not have up-to-date information about covid.
-In this case you can chat with this bot as if you would do to a close friend.
+In this case they can chat with this bot as if they would to a close friend.
 You can see a sample conversation in the image below:

 You can ask as many questions as you'd like, and whichever ones you want.

-If there is not a high probability of identification with the created model, th chat will inform that it could not understand what the person said or to ask the question in a different way or with others words.
+If there is not a high probability of identification with the created model, the bot will inform that it could not understand what the person said or to ask the question in a different way or with others words.

 Tech: